 IHOP Says 'IHOb' — And The Internet Says, What?

-International House of Pancakes has created a stir by teasing a name change, saying that after being IHOP for 60 years, the chain is "flippin' our name to IHOb" — setting off speculation over what that mysterious b could signify.
+International House of Pancakes has created a stir by saying that after being IHOP for 60 years, it is "flippin' our name to IHOb" — setting off speculation over what that mysterious b could signify.

 For now, the company isn't saying.
 IHOP promises to reveal the meaning on June 11.